 Your master thesis work is performed at a space technology company, space organisation, or academic department, in Kiruna or other parts of the world.

-Students who have completed the program have continued with research studies or continued within the space industry or within space organisations.
+The program attracts ambitious students with high academic performance.
+Students who have completed the program have continued with research studies or continued within space industry or space organisations.

-There is a shortage of engineers within the space industry in the western hemisphere.
 Space activity is often to a high degree international.
-Some of the major European space players are ESA, DLR and EADS/Astrium.
+Some of the major European space players are ESA, DLR, CNES and EADS/Astrium.
 In Sweden major players are SSC, OHB Sweden AB, RUAG Space AB, and Omnisys Instruments.

 Master Programme in Spacecraft Design